Djokovic–Murray rivalry: 2016: The battle for the world number one

 Djokovic and Murray met five times in 2016 and created history by taking the battle for world number 1 to the final match of the season.
 Djokovic and Murray contested the finals at both the Madrid and Rome Masters in May; these were the first two times that they contested a final on clay.
 Both dethroned each other as the defending champion, with Djokovic defeating Murray in Madrid by way of a three-set win and Murray reversing the result in Rome with a straight-sets victory.
 By winning in Rome, Murray became the first player other than Djokovic or any Spanish player to win in the Italian capital since Andre Agassi in 2002, and the first British male champion since Pat Hughes in 1931.
 After losing to Djokovic in Madrid, Murray trailed him by 9,025 points.
-Murray then went on a 58-4 streak for the rest of the season, including a loss to Djokovic at the French Open final 3–6, 6–1, 6–2, 6–4 and who completed a Career Grand Slam.
-In addition, Djokovic also became the first man since 1969 to win 4 Grand Slam titles consecutively, completing the "Nole Slam".
+Murray then went on a 58-4 streak for the rest of the season, including a loss to Djokovic at the French Open final 3–6, 6–1, 6–2, 6–4 who became the first man since 1969 to win 4 Grand Slam titles consecutively, completing the "Nole Slam".
 This was the first Major final since the 1984 French Open where the top 2 seeds met and neither had won the title yet.

-Murray then went on to win two more Masters finals, three 500 series events and Wimbledon, plus a further Masters final appearance.
+Murray then went on to win Wimbledon, the Rio Olympics, two more Masters finals, and three 500 series events, plus a further Masters final appearance while Djokovic won one further Masters and reached the final of the US Open.
+Murray’s victory at the Paris Masters elevated him to number 1 in the rankings for the first time in his career, ending Djokovic’s 122 week run.

 Djokovic and Murray met for the first time since the French Open final in the championship match of the season-concluding ATP World Tour Finals in London in November.
 Of the five meetings (all in championship matches) that took place between the pair in 2016, this one had added significance, as the winner would be the year-end world number one.
+This was the only time the year end number 1 had been contested between two players in the last match of the season, and the first time since Mats Wilander and Ivan Lendl met in the US Open final in 1988 that the number 1 spot had been decided between two players in a single match.

-The stakes were high in Djokovic's case, as a win would have seen him win his fifth overall year-end title, just one short of the overall record held by Roger Federer and Peter Sampras; Murray, on the other hand, was shooting for his first year-end title, having reached the championship match for the first time.
+In Djokovic's case a win would have seen him win his fifth overall year-end title, just one short of the overall record held by Roger Federer and Pete Sampras; Murray, on the other hand, was shooting for his first year-end title, having reached the championship match for the first time.
 Ultimately, Murray won in straight sets, becoming the first man other than Djokovic, Federer or Nadal to finish the year at the top of the rankings since Andy Roddick in 2003.